-Our 100th anniversary marks a special moment for us.
-It is a moment to understand what brought us here, and to engage our employees around the world in a dialogue around our story and, more importantly, what our future will be.
+In 2012, our 100th anniversary marked a special moment for us.
+It was a moment to understand what brought us here, and to engage our employees around the world in a dialogue around our story and, more importantly, what our future will be.

 We took this celebration to engage our employees, dealers, partners and customers around the world to join a dialogue about the future.
 And since we are a company about work and a working company, this was about the future of work as much as about us.

 During the century that Steelcase has been in business, the world had changed in ways no one could have imagined, and change comes faster every day.
 Tremendous new opportunities lie ahead.